-The concept of self-care comes from the Black feminist movement.
-Self-care is important because it's about recognising that we experience discrimination and oppression because of how others react to who we are, or what we've experienced.
-Self-care is a choice to listen to our needs and look after ourselves, so we are able to keep going and live our best lives, despite the difficulties we experience in life and how they make us feel.

-'Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.' - Audre Lorde, a Black feminist and pioneer of self-care.
+'The concept of self-care comes from the Black Feminist movement.
+Self-care is a choice to listen to our needs and look after ourselves, so we are able to keep going and live our best lives, despite the difficulties we experience in life and how they make us feel.' - Clean Break 'Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.' - Audre Lorde, a Black feminist and pioneer of self-care.